THAI HEALING MASSAGE ACADEMY

 Now the continuity of the posting story is lost, and nobody can follow the story since the individual posts are not connected.

-This short tutorial explains how to keep your posts together and organized so that they can be followed easily.
+This short tutorial explains how to avoid this and keep your posts together and organized so that they can be followed easily.

 ===> Now you create a topic – but only ONE TIME.